 - Organic Chemistry 39%

 - Physiology 36%

 - Bio-Chemistry 32%

 - Other 30%

 Some programs require that the classes be no more than 5 years old at the time you enroll in the CRNA program (usually just for Stats and/ or Chemistry).
 Most require or prefer that you earn a “B” or better in each of these classes, or an overall science GPA of 3.0 (it makes you much more competitive even if it’s not required).

-9. Other Standard Requirements
+11. Other Standard Nurse Anesthetist School Requirements

 This page was last updated in 2022.